NAMI HelpLine

 The fourth one was Kelly and from the start she was different.
 She was kind and really listened.
 She gained my trust and helped me re-learn how to trust people.
 I know how overwhelming and even scary it can be to seek help.
 If an appointment does not go well, it can feel defeating.
 There are so many therapists out there, and it might take a little extra time to find the right person who can help you thrive.

-2. Once you Start, Give it Time!
+2. Once You Start, Give it Time!

 When I started therapy, I thought I would be “cured” by the time I graduated from college.
 In reality, it has been a slow process, and that’s okay.
 Therapy felt like a burden at first.
 It felt like work to motivate myself to go.
 I had never processed the trauma, and I was struggling with depression, anxiety and an eating disorder.
 It was hard and time consuming work to peel back the layers of trauma.